MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Related Work

 \subsection{Programming Languages for TinyML Applications}

-A programming languages for embedded systems must provide low-level control of hardware resources, real-time responsiveness, and efficient memory management.
+A programming language for embedded systems must provide low-level control of hardware resources, real-time responsiveness, and efficient memory management.
 Another crucial aspect is \emph{memory safety}, which refers to the protection of a program's memory from errors such as buffer overflows, use-after-free, and dangling pointers.
 In recent years, memory safety has become a critical concern in software development, particularly for low-level programming languages.
 The Microsoft Security Response Center~(MSRC) reported in 2019 that $70\%$ of all security vulnerabilities were caused by memory safety issues~\cite{msrc-2019-bluehat}.
 Similarly, in 2020, a report from Google showed that $70\%$ of all severe security bugs in Google Chromium were caused by memory safety problems~\cite{chromium-2020-memory-safety}.
-However, typical programming languages used for TinyML can be either inefficient (e.g. Python) or memory unsafe~(e.g. C/C++).
+However, typical programming languages used for TinyML can be either inefficient (e.g. Python) or memory unsafe~(e.g. C/C++) requiring programmers to manually manage the memory usage.
+With these languages, programmers must carefully follow memory safety best practices and use static analysis tools to detect potential issues.
 These issues are particularly severe in bare-metal embedded devices, which lack the protection and abstractions provided by an operating system~(OS).

-Memory-unsafe languages require programmers to manually manage memory usage.
-With these languages, programmers must carefully follow memory safety best practices and use static analysis tools to detect potential issues.
 Memory-safe languages, instead, provide features such as automatic memory management, safe pointer arithmetic, and bounds checking, which significantly reduce the risk of memory errors.
 However, memory-safe languages often rely on mechanisms such as garbage collection, which can introduce additional overhead and therefore impact performance~\cite{grgic2018comparison}.
 It is therefore important to consider the trade-off between safety and performance when choosing a programming language for embedded systems.